Skip To Main Content

 Alternate Assessment Chat and Connect Series

-What: MTAS/Alternate MCA test administrators and special education staff are invited to meet with MDE alternate assessment specialists to give feedback, ask questions and connect with other special education staff from across the state.
+What: MTAS/Alternate MCA test administrators and special education staff are invited to meet with MDE Alternate Assessment Specialists to give feedback, ask questions, and connect with other Special Education staff from across the state.

 Where: Via Zoom.